 We celebrate our children’s first accomplishments in the study of Torah with the (symbolic) gift of Torah.
 We choose to do this on the morning of Erev Shavuot to explicitly link our children’s receipt of Torah in school with our people’s receipt of Torah at Sinai.
 Your choice to provide your children with a Jewish day school education forges that link.
 Your choice connects your children to the generations who came before and to those yet to come.
 Your choice joins your family story to the larger Jewish story.
 Your choice honours the Jewish past and secures the Jewish future through the learning and experiences you have made possible for their Jewish present.

 Thank you to the parents who have sacrificed in ways known and unknown to give your children the gift of Jewish day school.
-Before COVID-19, we would describe teachers as in loco parentis – teachers who serve as stand-ins for parents at school.
-Well, in this time of distance learning, we can aptly describe parents as in loco teacheris, and thank them for the extraordinary effort that goes in to schooling-at-home.
 Thank you for entrusting us with the sacred responsibility of educating your children.
-It not something that we take for granted.
+It is not something that we take for granted.

 Thank you to the teachers who give of their love, their time and their talent each and every day.
-On a day like today, special thanks to Morah Batya who has poured herself into your children and into this day.
-Our teachers play a significant role in shaping our children’s stories and we are grateful for the care they attend to that holy task.
+On a day like today, special thanks to Morah Sigal and Morah Corinne who have poured themselves into your children and into this day.
+Our teachers play a significant role in shaping our children’s stories and we are grateful for the care they contribute to that holy task.